COLA 2023: Cost-of-Living Adjustments

 An employer-sponsored Adoption Assistance Program may be a stand-alone program or contained in a Cafeteria Plan.

-5 If employer-sponsored Adoption Assistance Program is contained in a Cafeteria Plan, this is the maximum limit within the plan year.
+5 If an employer-sponsored Adoption Assistance Program is contained in a Cafeteria Plan, this is the maximum limit within the plan year.